mscaldas2012/HL7-PET/README.md

 HL7 profiles can be defined in JSON and loaded to the appropriate classes to be used for better understanding.
 By default, if not specified, the current code loads the <code>PhinGuideProfile.json</code> with the <code>DefaultFieldsProfile.json</code>

-The validation is still a work in progress.
+The validation is still a work in puprogress.
 But prime time, you can debatch messages and use the extractor to retrieve values from specific fields of a given HL7 message natively, i.e., without having to transform the raw pipe-delimited message into another object oriented format.
 Because its using scala under the hood, this approach seems to be working very effectively and can return values very fast.